wnnawalaniec/phlambda/README.md

 Both examples are similar, but we can see that with PHP solution we have no way of chaining methods together, also we must write most of that method our selves.
 After while another idea came up to my mind.
-We could leverage OOP and create class which implements `\ArrayAccess` so can be considered array like, and have all that nice methods we can chain together.
+We could leverage OOP and create class which implements `\ArrayAccess` so it can be considered array like, and have all that nice methods we can chain together.
 I thought about something like this:
 ```php
 $arrayObject